 - To establish reporting presence in all DHS mission areas

 - To increase data transparency in consultation with external stakeholders

 The Foundations for Evidence-Based Policymaking Act of 2018 ("Evidence Act") requires that federal agencies appoint a Statistical Official, who directs and coordinates agency statistical policy and who works with the agency Chief Data Officer to establish agency data standards.
 OHSS is led by the DHS Statistical Official and supported by the DHS Statistical Official Council, which consists of senior career officials appointed as Statistical Officials for each operational Component that provides data to OHSS.
 Read more about the DHS Statistical Official and Statistical Official Council's roles and responsibilities.

 OHSS has established a robust review and clearance process to ensure the accuracy and objectivity of the products we publish.
 Read about our report review and clearance to find out about the process and who is involved.

 Privacy and Data Disclosure

 OHSS recognizes the importance of protecting the identity of individuals included in the data used to generate tabulations, reports, and research.
-More information on the Department of Homeland Security's privacy policies is available on the Privacy Office website.
+More information on the DHS’s privacy policies is available on the Privacy Office website.